Wjplatformer/Wjplatformer/README.md

 ## Useful links!
 ### [Add some status to your markdown :D](https://shields.io/)

+## Future projects and ideas on GH:
+### Dish:
+A fast startup IDE for people who do not have a solid quad core CPU.
+### WJPScript:
+Already working on it!
+My own programming language built on C++ which focuses on connectivity and simple and reliable threading

 <!---
 Wjplatformer/Wjplatformer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.